valerii-smirnov/flex-made-query-analizer/Readme.md

 ---

-Every command and application is dockerized, and you don't need to have installed soft on your local machine.
+Every command and application are dockerized, and you don't need to have installed soft on your local machine.
 Only requirement is you need to have installed `docker` and `docker-compose`.